Cirkit Designer Logo

 1. No I2C Communication:

-• Ensure the SCL and SDA lines are connected correctly and have pull-up resistors.
+• Ensure the SCL and SDA lines have proper pull-up resistors (typically 4.7kΩ).

 • Verify the I2C address matches the configuration of the ADDR pin.